If you hear thumping in your exercise room, it’s not the Telltale Heart: It’s the sound of your feet stomping on the treadmill.

 Mats are an excellent way to mitigate some of this pressure and stop problems like permanent indentations on the floor, scuffs, or even sunken patches caused by too much weight.

 Sometimes people have no choice but to put their treadmill in a carpeted area.
-While carpet can significantly reduce noise and slippage, it is easy to damage because of a treadmill’s weight and pressure.
+While carpets can significantly reduce noise and slippage, it is easy to damage because of a treadmill’s weight and pressure.

 According to Gym Equipment Information, some of the most common problems caused by carpet are fibers entering the treadmill’s electronic motors and stopping their movement.